New Tour

 Day 5: Mustafapaşa → Derinkuyu → Konya

 Today is a bike-free day as we turn our attention to Derinkuyu Underground City, the most extensive of its kind in all of Cappadocia.
-We leave early to beat the crowds and take our time exploring this masterpiece of human ingenuity — a labyrinth of chambers, tunnels, rolling stone doors, and ventilation shafts descending deep into the volcanic tuff.
+We take our time exploring this masterpiece of human ingenuity — a labyrinth of chambers, tunnels, rolling stone doors, and ventilation shafts descending deep into the volcanic tuff.
 Spanning millennia, from the time of the ancient Phrygians to the Ottoman Empire, Derinkuyu served as a subterranean sanctuary whenever the world above turned tumultuous.
-After resurfacing, we drive 45 minutes to explore the Valley of Monasteries and enjoy lunch at a winery where wine is still fermented in traditional clay amphorae.
-We then stretch our legs at the Ihlara Canyon, hiking through the green oasis along the river framed by sheer, towering cliffs dotted with Byzantine rock-cut churches.
-From here we bid farewell to Cappadocia and drive around 2.5 hours southwest across the Anatolian plateau to the city of Konya where we spend the night.
-Dinner is on your own — try the Etli Ekmek, Konya’s legendary long flatbread topped with spiced minced meat!
+After resurfacing, we drive 45 minutes to explore the Valley of Monasteries and enjoy meze (Turkish tapas) paired with natural wines at a winery where grapes are fermented in traditional clay amphorae.
+We then settle in for a 2.5-hour drive southwest across the Anatolian plateau to the city of Konya.
+Along the way, we stretch our legs at a once-lavish, fortified Silk Road rest station from the Seljuk-era and, upon arrival in Konya, head out for a late-afternoon stroll through the old town with its beautiful mosques and bazaar.
+Dinner is on your own — for a true taste of Konya, try Fırın Kebabı, a melt-in-the-mouth slow-roasted lamb served with fresh flatbread.

 Selçuk Hotel